-Though most of the Sheltowee Trace Trail hiking would be considered moderate, there are treks involving some steep climbs and drops over untamed rugged terrain, along narrow ridges through deep gorges and below towering cliffs.
-Trekking along scenic marked pathways on what the USDA Forest Service calls the “trail system backbone of the Daniel Boone National Forest.”, hikers can take advantage of connected local looping trails for shorter, leisurely nature strolls and rides, more challenging day excursions or connecting thru-hikes.
+If you’re looking for a lighter workout, just follow scenic marked pathways on what the USDA National Forest Service calls the “trail system backbone of the Daniel Boone National Forest” to take advantage of local looping trails for shorter, leisurely nature strolls, rides or connecting thru-hikes.

-You can stake out a trailside campsite, as primitive camping is allowed along the trail.
-And you can stop off at a connecting Trail Town for local dining, shopping, supplies and lodging in a historic downtown, including the picturesque Trail Town of Morehead where the Sheltowee Trace runs right down Main Street or historic Stearns, where you can enjoy a delicious dinner at the Whistle Stop Cafe and maybe catch some trivia.
+And when you’re ready for a few city amenities, you can stop off at a connecting certified Kentucky Trail Town for local dining, shopping, supplies and lodging in a historic downtown – including picturesque Morehead, where the Sheltowee Trace runs right down Main Street, or historic Stearns, where you can enjoy a delicious dinner at the Whistle Stop Café.